 Stay on a Budget

-Re-read the description to ensure that the property has everything you need.
-If it is lacking, the vacation rental management company may know of similar properties that better suit your style and budget..
+Re-read the description to make sure the vacation home has everything that you need.
+If it is something is missing, the home management company might know of comparable properties that better fit your desires and budget..

 - WIFI Access

 - Pool and hot tub heating